calebchanwy/calebchanwy/README.md

-👋 Hi, I’m Caleb Chan!
-I am currently an undergraduate CS student at King's College London
+👋 Hi, I’m Caleb!
+I am currently a second year undergraduate CS student at King's College London

-🌱 I’m currently trying to perfect my Java programming skills
+🌱 I’m currently trying to learn the ins and outs of C++

 📫 If you want to reach out to me, add me on LinkedIn!

-Programming Languages: Python, C#, Java, VB.net
+Programming Languages: Python, C#, Java, C++, VB.net

 [My LinkedIn Profile](https://www.linkedin.com/in/calebchanwy/)